mebusy/notes/dev_notes/Maxq.md

 For example, let us consider the Navigate(t) subtask.
 The source and destination of the passenger are irrelevant to the achievement of this subtask.
 Any policy that successfully completes this subtask will have the same value function regardless of the source and destination locations of the passenger.

 By abstracting away the passenger source and destination, we obtain a huge savings in space.
-Instead of requiring 8000 values(500 states, 4 possible values for t, 4 actions) to represent the C functions for this task, we require only 400 values (25 locations, 4 possible values for t, and 4 actions ).
+Instead of requiring 8000 values(500 states, 4 possible values for t, 4 actions) to represent the C functions for this task, we require only 400 values (25 status (taxi locations), 4 possible values for t, and 4 actions ).

 Figure 7 shows that the irrelevant variables Y do not affect the rewards either directly or indirectly.